 Review of real number operations, solving linear equations, working with formulae and dimensional analysis, solving linear inequalities, graphs of linear equations, systems of linear equations and inequalities, exponents, basic operations on polynomials, and an introduction to mathematics technology.
-A graphing calculator is required for this course.
+A graphing calculator is required for this course (TI - 83/84 recommended).